cgranell/rrp20/content/code/survey/README.md

 # Likert scale survey

-## Introduciton
+## Introduction
-Participants were asked to fill in a questionaire at the start of the course.
-Here we generate some [likert scale](https://en.wikipedia.org/wiki/Likert_scale) plots based on the `likert`r package for a sample of the survey.
+Participants were asked to fill in a survey at the start of the course.
+Here we generate some [likert scale](https://en.wikipedia.org/wiki/Likert_scale) plots based on the `likert`r package for a sample of that survey.

-## Content
+## Folder content
 - `data-raw` folder: an anomymised subset of the original survey answers.
-- `data`folder: subset qfopr the terms _Open access_, _Computational essays_, _Digital notebooks_, _Data repositories_, and _License_.
+- `data`folder: filtered survey to these terms: _Open access_, _Computational essays_, _Digital notebooks_, _Data repositories_, and _License_.
 - `R` folder: scripts for data preparation and plot generation.
 - `figs` folder: generated Likert scale plot.